-1990 Long-Term Incentive Plan
+1990 Long-Term Incentive Plan Awards

 The LTIP authorizes us to grant a mixture of restricted Common Stock, non-qualified stock options and incentive stock options.
 Annual grant targets as a percentage of base salary for the NEOs other than the CEO historically range from 10% to 100%.
-The LTIP is designed to promote ownership of the Company's Common Stock as a component of our overall compensation program, as noted above.
+The LTIP is designed to promote long-term ownership of the Company's Common Stock as a component of our overall compensation program, as noted above.

 Actual grants for NEOs other than the CEO are recommended based on performance as evaluated by the CEO and approved by the ECC.
 The CEO's recommendation for each NEO is based on her evaluation of how the NEO contributed to the financial performance of the Company for the year just completed and her assessment of continued performance in future years.
-CEO grants are determined by the process described below.
-Historically, we grant two thirds of the dollar value of long-term incentives in restricted Common Stock and one third of the dollar value in stock options.
-The restricted Common Stock grants vest 100% after a three-year period.
+CEO grants are determined as described below.
+Restricted Common Stock grants vest 100% after a three-year period.
 There is no partial vesting.
 The executive must remain an employee for three years after the grant date for the award to vest.

 Options, when granted, have a term of ten years and vest over a three-year period.
 After both the first and second years, 30% is vested.
 After the third year, the remaining 40% is vested.
 Ten years from the grant date, the ability to exercise any unexercised options expires.
-Generally, when options are granted, 75-100% are non-qualified and 0-25% are incentive stock options, subject to Internal Revenue Code limits.

-Upon exercise of stock options by the option holders by delivery of previously owned Common Stock, replacement, or

-"reload," options in the amount of the shares delivered is awarded at fair market value on the date of exercise of non-qualified stock options.
+Upon exercise of stock options by the option holders by delivery of previously owned Common Stock, replacement, or "reload," options in the amount of the shares delivered are awarded at fair market value on the date of exercise of non-qualified stock options.
 Such options have a term equal to the remaining term of the options exercised and are exercisable after one year.

-1990 Long-Term Incentive Plan for the CEO
+1990 Long-Term Incentive Plan Awards for the CEO

-Grants of restricted Common Stock to the CEO are historically made under the Company's Annual Incentive Compensation Program approved by the stockholders at the Company's 2005 Annual Meeting.
-Each year, we historically establish a target award of restricted Common Stock, the receipt of which is subject to adjustment based on the CEO's achievement of the performance measures we determine at the time of the grant.
-The performance measure we establish is Adjusted OCF in relation to prior year Adjusted OCF.
-We determine the dollar value of the target award by considering the CEO's total compensation in relation to her peers, after taking into account her base salary and incentive bonus opportunity, together with our assessment of the Company's operating performance in relation to peer companies.
+Grants of restricted Common Stock to the CEO have historically been made under the Company's Incentive Compensation Program approved by the stockholders at the Company's 2005 Annual Meeting.
+Under the Program, we would establish a target award of restricted Common Stock at the beginning of each year, the receipt of which is subject to adjustment based on the CEO's achievement of the performance measures we determine at the time of the grant.
+The performance measure we previously used is Adjusted OCF in relation to prior year Adjusted OCF.
+We would then determine the dollar value of the target award by considering the CEO's total compensation in relation to her peers, after taking into account her base salary and incentive bonus opportunity, together with our assessment of the Company's operating performance in relation to peer companies, and our Company's priority objectives.

 Historically, a decline in Adjusted OCF from the comparable prior year amount of more than a specified amount would have resulted in no restricted Common Stock granted.
 A decrease in Adjusted OCF of a specified amount from the comparable prior year amount would result in a grant of 100% of the target.
 Grants are capped at 120% of the target for exceeding the comparable prior year amount of Adjusted OCF by a specified amount.
+Restricted Common Stock awards vest three years after the date of the grant of the target award.

-We reserve the right to modify grants based on our evaluation of the CEO's performance, and to modify the performance measures from year to year.
-Restricted Common Stock vests three years after the date of the grant of the target award.
+We have reserved the right to modify grants based on our evaluation of the CEO's performance; to modify the performance measures from year to year; and to make discretionary equity awards in addition to, or in lieu of, awards under our Incentive Compensation Program and the LTIP.